 Can you Pee with it In?

 A quick anatomy lesson.
 We have three holes: vagina, anus, and urethra.
-You insert a Diva Cup into your vagina, while you pee out of the urethra, and poop out of your anus.
+You insert a cup into your vagina, while you pee out of the urethra, and poop out of your anus.
 So in theory, there will be no interference between a menstrual cup, and either peeing or pooping.

 Don’t worry, you’re not alone!
 Many people also wonder, “Can I poop with a menstrual cup in?”
 The easy answer is yes!

 However, some people find that a menstrual cup presses on, or pushes against their urethra.
 That’s why it can feel like it takes a looooooong time to pee when you’re wearing a menstrual cup.
 This can also cause some discomfort.

 Know that you’re not alone.
-There are lots of other people who have this experience when peeing with a Diva Cup.
+There are lots of other people who have this experience when peeing with a period cup

 Sex with Diva Cup?

-A common question that people have is about menstrual cups and sex.
 Can you have penetrative sex with a Diva Menstrual Cup?
 The short answer is no!
-The company does not recommend this and neither do we.
-There just isn’t room for everything up there!
 It would be very uncomfortable for you and your partner if you did happen to try.